eclipsesource/jsonforms-react-material-tree-renderer/README.md

 JSONForms eliminates the tedious task of writing fully-featured forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

 # Editor Package
-This repository contains a re-usable tree component that renders a tree-master-detail JSON editor.
+This repository showcases a re-usable tree component that renders a tree-master-detail JSON editor.

 The repository contains an IDE webcomponent that additionally configures 3 buttons to access the data shown in the tree:
 - A download button
 - An export button that shows the data in a dialog